Non-formal education includes adult basic education, adult literacy education or school equivalency preparation.

 Non-formal education is imparted consciously and deliberately and systematically implemented.
 It should be organized for a homogeneous group.
 Non-formal, education should be programmed to serve the needs of the identified group.
 This will necessitate flexibility in the design of the curriculum and the scheme of evaluation.

-Examples of Non-formal Education
+Examples of Non-formal Learning

 - Fitness programs.